-I examined her and found that she had an impacted earwax in her right ear canal - this was caused by the water entering her ear canal, resulting in the clumping up of earwax (Figure 1a).
+I examined her and found that she had impacted earwax in her right ear canal.
+This was caused by the water entering her ear canal, resulting in the clumping up of earwax (Figure 1a).

 Figure 1a – Impacted earwax as a result of “water getting into the ear”